Boon-Jun/CS3245-HW4/README.txt

 MAP: 0.1844737291

-While the performance measure still seem to indicate that this algorithm is performing slightly worser than our Baseline, this implementation is still able to perform reasonably well within the competition framework.
+While the performance measure still seem to indicate that this algorithm is performing slightly worse than our Baseline, this implementation is still able to perform reasonably well within the competition framework.
 Also, our performance measures is only estimated according to the 3 relevance judgements given to us, and hence, it is hard to conclude whether this implementation is better/worse than our Baseline.